of All NU Home Games

 Boilermakers 7-0.
 The field was considered neutral.

-Barnett addresses the media after the 'Cats hosted their last game
+Barnett addresses the media after the 'Cats played their last home game

 in 1997.
 NU officially counts the win over Oklahoma in its record